Irongade/frontend-design-decagon/README.md

 React- React is a common javascript library that helps developers build user interfaces, or UIs. <br/>
 Chakra UI - Chakra UI is a simple component library that provides basic building blocks needed to build your React applications as opposed to building them from scratch. <br/>
 React Reveal- React reveal is an animation framework for React.
 It provides various animation as components that can be deployed anywhere in the application <br/>
+React Testing Library - This library is a lightweight testing library for rendering React components <br />
 Axios - Axios is a popular library for making HTTP requests from the browser. <br/>

 ### Additional info <br/>